plcharbonneau/field-workshops-vault-ubi/docs/slides/multi-cloud/vault-oss/vault-0.md

 * Instruqt labs are run in "tracks" that are divided into "challenges".
 * This workshop uses the following tracks:
     1. **Vault Basics**
-    1. **Vault Dynamic Database Credentials**
-    1. **Vault Encryption as a Service**
-* We'll cover chapters 1-6 and then do the first lab.
+* We'll cover chapters 1-6 and then do the lab.
-* We'll then cover chapter 7 with the second lab.
-* We'll finish with chapter 8 and the third lab.

 Your instructor will provide the URLs for the tracks.